risd-web/webtype-spring2020/content/projects/project1.md

 - refine the typography and layout structure
 - consider the overarching information architecture
 - make it responsive
-- publish by Feburary 27
+- publish your page within your repository by Feburary 27

 ### Supporting Tutorials